Free New Sleeper house sold at foreclosure auction 2019 - this is the article you are looking for, we have set up to read in the blog

 Free New Sleeper house sold at foreclosure auction 2019

 The house is located in the foothills just outside Denver, Colorado.
+It was designed by self-taught architect Charles Deaton and completed

 in 1966, but Deaton never lived in it.
 Woody Allen leased it out in May